hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

 -   `project_id` - (string) This is the UCloud project id.
 It must be provided, but it can also be sourced from the `UCLOUD_PROJECT_ID` environment variables.

 -   `region` - (string) This is the UCloud region.
-It must be provided, but it can also be sourced from the `UCLOUD_REGION` environment variables.
+It must be provided, but it can also be sourced from the `UCLOUD_REGION` environment variable.

 -   `image_name` - (string) The name of the user-defined image, which contains 1-63 characters and only support Chinese, English, numbers, '-_,.:[]'.